Displaced Shelburne residents learn whether their homes are destroyed | CBC News

 The database shows homes that are intact, damaged or totally destroyed, he said.
 The municipal team was working with an experienced team from Calgary, MacLeod said.

-He said they have put together a package for people who, once the evacuation order is lifted, will be re-entering homes that are still intact to help them with safety issues such as water supply and disposing of waste.
+He said they have put together a package for people who will be re-entering homes that are still intact to help them with safety issues such as water supply and disposing of waste, once the evacuation order is lifted.

 MacLeod said people were being shown photographs of their property and mental health support was on hand to help them deal with the shock.